Chrissy Teigen Says John Legend & Kelly Clarkson Burned ‘All Original Versions’ Of ‘Baby, It’s Cold Outside’

 Teigen cracked the joke after journalist Yashar Ali tweeted that Legend is not “holding people captive” and forcing them to listen to the new version of “Baby, It’s Cold Outside,” or going around and “confiscating copies of the original version.”
 In his post, Ali questioned why so many people are upset by the updated song lyrics and advised critics to simply not listen to Legend and Clarkson’s duet.

-But Teigen said he has it all wrong.
+But Teigen said Ali has it all wrong.

-“Yashar you’re wrong here,” Teigen tweeted.”
+“Yashar you’re wrong here,” Teigen wrote on Twitter.”
 I watched [John] and Kelly physically burn all original versions in our backyard.
 It was crazy actually I was like whoa guys settle down.”

 It’s no surprise that social media fans had a field day over Teigen’s Twitter post about her husband’s controversial song that appears on his new album, A Legendary Christmas: The Deluxe Edition.
 Many fans posted fire memes and others replied to Teigen with witty responses.